ONLYOFFICE/office-js-api/Enumerations/FreezePaneType.md

 ## Properties

-- "row" - freeze top row.
+- "row" - freeze top row &#124; if current freeze type is row.
-- "column" - freeze firs column.
+- "column" - freeze firs column &#124; if current freeze type is column.
-- "cell" - freeze panes by current cell.
+- "cell" - freeze panes by current cell &#124; if current freeze type is cell.
-- null - unfreeze panes.
+- null - unfreeze panes &#124; if there is no frozen pane.

 ## Example